| Document Number: | WG14 N1269 |

 The member function returns true only if this thread

-observe the same thread.
+object and other observe the same thread.

 The static member function blocks the calling thread